4d/docs/docs/FormEditor/objectLibrary.md

 ### Building an object library

 Objects are placed in an object library using drag-and-drop or a cut-copy-paste operation.
-They can come from either a form or another object library (including the [default library](#using-the-default-object-library)).
+They can come from either a form or another object library (including the [standard library](#using-the-standard-object-library)).
 No link is kept with the original object: if the original is modified, the copied object is not affected.

 > In order to be able to drag and drop objects from forms to object libraries, you must make sure the **Start drag and drop** option in the 4D Preferences is selected.